Asthma symptoms and causes

-- Extreme anxiety caused by breathing difficulty
+- Extreme difficulty breathing

 - Rapid pulse

 Another sign that your asthma may not be under control is suddenly needing to use your reliever inhaler more often than usual.
-We can also give you lots of advice and support on managing your asthma so you can get on and enjoy your life to the full.
-Just pop into our local LloydsPharmacy for more information.
+We can give you lots of advice and support on managing your asthma so you can get on and enjoy your life to the full.
+Just pop into your local LloydsPharmacy for more information.

 When it's not asthma

-- Heart attack
+- Heart attacks or angina

 - Congestive heart failure